Ajaib Kamal

-Ajaib Kamal (1933-2011) was a writer of the Punjabi language.
+Ajaib Kamal (Note: Punjabi: اجیب کمال) (1933-2011) was a writer of the Punjabi language.
 Born in the Hoshiarpur District of the Punjab, he later moved to Kenya.
 As a poet and playwright, his work is considered part of the modernist tradition in Punjabi literature.
 Beginning as a writer of ghazals, he later shifted to other verse forms and is considered a specialist of the long verse form in Punjabi.
 He has also written several dramas in Punjabi including Chaanak Anne Han, Hatheli Te Ugya Shehr, Dahri Wala Ghora, and Langra Aasmaan.